afnanenayet/Cryptopals_Challenge/README.md

 ## Building the project
 First, clone the repo.
 (In terminal): `git clone https://github.com/afnanenayet/Cryptopals_Challenge.git`

-Then to build the binary: `cmake . && make`
+Then to build the binary: `mkdir bin && cmake . && make`

 If you want to edit in Vim, you may want to run `ctags -R . && make tags`

-To run the executable: `./Cryptopals_Challenge`
+To run the executable: `bin/Cryptopals_Challenge`

 I personally built this using a compiler that supports C++14.
 I think it should work with C++11 but I haven't tested it.